gcartlidge/biostarPython/README.md

 All classes that can be used are imported under the biostarPython package.
 The ones currently written are:<br>
-**GatewayClient, ConnectSvc, DeviceSvc, FaceSvc, FingerSvc, StatusSvc, UserSvc, DisplaySvc, AdminSvc, WiegandSvc, TimeSvc, CardSvc, EventSvc, NetworkSvc, ServerSvc, SystemSvc, DoorSvc, RS485Svc, AuthSvc, AccessSvc, ScheduleSvc, ActionSvc, TNASvc, OperatorSvc, LockZoneSvc, TimedAPBZoneSvc, APBZoneSvc, IntrusionZoneSvc, FireZoneSvc, InterlockZoneSvc & UDPSvc**
+**GatewayClient, ConnectSvc, DeviceSvc, FaceSvc, FingerSvc, StatusSvc, UserSvc, DisplaySvc, AdminSvc, WiegandSvc, TimeSvc, CardSvc, EventSvc, NetworkSvc, ServerSvc, SystemSvc, DoorSvc, RS485Svc, AuthSvc, AccessSvc, ScheduleSvc, ActionSvc, TNASvc, OperatorSvc, LockZoneSvc, TimedAPBZoneSvc, APBZoneSvc, IntrusionZoneSvc, FireZoneSvc, InterlockZoneSvc, UDPSvc & TestSvc**

 With the remaining being added in a future release.
 I think im up to date! <br>